nw4466tu/Active-Directory-Configurations/README.md

 </p>

 <h1>Active Directory Configurations in Azure</h1>
-This lab is a follow up to the lab where I installed Active Directory and created a domain controller.
-I will now be configuring Active Directory and allowing a client to join the domain as well as creating user accounts. <br />
+This lab serves as a continuation of the previous one, in which I installed Active Directory and established a domain controller.  <br />

 <h2>Environments and Technologies Used</h2>